mortenarendt/basicR4FOOD/README.md

 install.packages('ggplot2')
 ```

-Now lets make a plot of the Intensity (on the y-axis) versus the temperature (on the x-axis) and color all the responses according to the Assessor
+Now let's make a plot of the Intensity (on the y-axis) versus the temperature (on the x-axis) and color all the responses according to the Assessor

 ```r